GitGuardian/django-replace-migrations/README.md

 This workflow might work fine, if you have only few (production) servers - however, it becomes hard, when you have many environments with different versions of your application.

-With django-replace-migrations also creates new initial migrations, but also, additionally, adds the already existing migrations to the `replace` list of the new migration
-(That list is used by `squashmigrations` as well).
+gg-django-replace-migrations also creates new initial migrations, but also, additionally, it adds the already existing migrations to the `replace` list of the new migration (That list is used by `squashmigrations` as well).
 By doing that, faking migrations is not needed anymore.

 ## Warning

-The new replacing migrations will not consider any `RunPython` or `RunSQL` operations.
+The new replacing migrations will add not elidable special operations (`RunPython`, `RunSQL` or `SeparateDatabaseAndState`) at the end of the squash files.
+You will have to manually add them when suitable.
-That might be acceptable depending on your use of those operations and if you need those to prepare a fresh database.

 ## Installation